Sex, fertility and acute myeloid leukaemia (AML)

 Fertility after AML treatment

-Treatment for leukaemia can make it harder for you to get pregnant or father a child in the future.
+Treatment for leukaemia can make it harder for you to get pregnant or get someone pregnant in the future.
 But there are many people who have leukaemia treatment that do keep their fertility.
 Before treatment, your doctor will talk to you about your risk of infertility.
 They can also refer you to a fertility specialist who can give you more information and support.

 At the end of treatment, you usually have checks to see how treatment has affected your fertility.
 They check: